 They have a number of objectives for their new mortgage.
-They do want to be able to enjoy a fixed budget but also keep their total monthly costs to a minimum for the first few years.
+They want to be able to enjoy a fixed budget but also keep their total monthly costs to a minimum for the first few years.
 Sarah and Chris are still happy to use the endowment, but are more cautious in their approach to additional borrowing.
 They are keen to ensure that any new mortgage balance is protected in the event of death or serious illness.

-- 121. Calculate the amount that Chris and Sarah need to borrow, assuming that they sell Chris' house for the planned figure and their offer on the new semi-detached house is accepted.
+- 121. Assuming that Chris and Sarah sell Chris' house for the planned figure and their offer on the new semi-detached house is accepted, how much will they need to borrow to complete the purchase?

 - A. £205,000

 - B. £207,500

 - C. £215,000

 - D. £217,500

-- 122. Using the list of mortgage products on page 40, what would be the most suitable mortgage product?
+- 122. Using the list of mortgage products provided, what would be the most suitable mortgage product?

 - A. Fixed rate of 2.99% for two years.

 - B. Fixed rate of 3.99% for two years.

 - C. Capped rate of 4.5% for three years.

 - D. Fixed rate of 4.99% for five years.

 - 123. If Chris and Sarah proceed with their intended mortgage repayment method, what protection policy would be most suitable?

 - A. Decreasing term assurance.

 - B. Level term assurance with critical illness cover.

 - C. Mortgage protection assurance with critical illness cover.

 - D. Income protection insurance.

 - 124. What is the most suitable repayment method for Chris and Sarah?

 - A. A part endowment-linked, part ISA-linked mortgage.

 - B. An interest-only mortgage.

 - C. A part endowment-linked, part capital and interest mortgage.

 - D. A capital and interest mortgage.

-- 125. If Chris is successful in selling his house and their offer is accepted for the semi-detached house they have seen, how much Stamp Duty Land Tax will they pay, assuming they complete after 30 September 2021?
+- 125. If Chris is successful in selling his house and their offer is accepted for the semi-detached house they have seen, how much Stamp Duty Land Tax, if anything, will they pay?

-- A. £2,525
+- A. Nil.

-- B. £2,625
+- B. £125

-- C. £5,050
+- C. £5,175

-- D. £10,200
+- D. £7,700